Koichi Sugiyama: Dragon Quest and other video games

 Sugiyama's first contact with Enix was by a fan letter he wrote them regarding a PC shogi game in the early 1980s.
-After Enix's staff overcame the shock of receiving a handwritten postcard from a celebrity of Sugiyama's stature, they were so impressed by his depth of knowledge and appreciation of games that they decided to ask Sugiyama to create music for their games.
+In response, Enix's staff asked for Sugiyama to compose music for their games.
 Sugiyama started composing for the PC-8801, and was working for Enix at the time.
 His first project with the company was the 1986 game Wing-Man 2: Kītakurā no Fukkatsu.
 Later that year, he composed for his first major project, Dragon Quest.
 His classical score for the game was considered revolutionary for console video game music.

 Sugiyama was one of the first video game composers to record with a live orchestra.
-In 1986, the CD, Dragon Quest Suite, was released, utilizing the Tokyo Strings Ensemble to interpret Sugiyama's melodies.
-The soundtrack's eight melodies (Opening, Castle, Town, Field, Dungeon, Battle, Final Battle, and Ending) set the template for most role-playing video game soundtracks released since then, many of which have been organized in a similar manner.
+In 1986 Enix released the CD Dragon Quest Suite, for which Sugiyama's music was performed by the Tokyo Strings Ensemble.
+The soundtrack's eight melodies, titled Opening, Castle, Town, Field, Dungeon, Battle, Final Battle, and Ending, set the template for many role-playing video game soundtracks released since then, some of which have been organized in a similar manner.

 In 1987, he composed for Dragon Quest II.
 Music from the first two Dragon Quest games was performed at one of the first game music concerts, "Family Classic Concert".
-It was arranged and conducted by Sugiyama himself and was performed by the Tokyo Strings Ensemble on August 20, 1987, at Suntory Hall in Tokyo.
-"Dragon Quest I Symphonic Suite" and "Dragon Quest II Symphonic Suite" were performed.
+"Dragon Quest I Symphonic Suite" and "Dragon Quest II Symphonic Suite" were arranged and conducted by Sugiyama himself, and both were performed live by the Tokyo Strings Ensemble on August 20, 1987, at Suntory Hall in Tokyo.
 He subsequently held the "Family Classic Concerts" annually in Japan until 2019.

 From 1987 to 1990, Sugiyama continued to compose for various other Enix games.
 In 1991, he introduced a series of video game music concerts, five in all, called the Orchestral Game Concerts, which were performed by the Tokyo City Philharmonic Orchestra and Tokyo Symphony Orchestra.
 The performances included music from over eighteen different video game composers, such as Koji Kondo, Yoko Kanno, Nobuo Uematsu, Keiichi Suzuki, as well as Sugiyama himself.
 These concerts were held from 1991 to 1996; during this time, Sugiyama composed for other video games and arranged for some of them to be performed in the Orchestral Game Concerts.
 He served as a sound producer on 1991's Master of Monsters, composed by Hayato Matsuo.